The Death of the Question

 So what has changed between the all-time classics and the modern-day giants?

 In some ways, not much.
 The average tagline is still about four words long.
-And the average number of syllables between these two sample groups is almost identical at 6.2.
+And the average number of syllables between these two sample groups is almost identical at around 6.2.
 (Walmart’s “Save Money.
 Live Better.” represents the typical size and format.)

 There was, however, one blaring omission: questions!
 Where the heck did they go?
 Not a single brand from the Forbes list asks a question in their current-day tagline.